Darkgenes/COMPUTER-VISION-DISTANCE-ESTIMATION/README.md

 Steps:

-1. Firt at all we need to install ZED SDK: https://www.stereolabs.com/developers/release/
+1. First of all we need to install ZED SDK: https://www.stereolabs.com/developers/release/

 This project was only tested by using ZED SDK for L4T 32.7 (Jetson Tx2).